anzemur/OCR-translator/README.md

 # OCR-Google-Translate-app
-Android app that with the help of OpenCV detects the text in a image and format it to a string.
+Android app that with the help of OpenCV (using SVM algorithm) detects the text in a image and format it to a string.
 Then if you wish to, you can translate it to any language that Google Tranlate supports.

 ## Feautures